 You are here: Home » Tenth Grade Academic Program (2023-24) – General Studies Required Courses

-Language, Literature, and Writing II
+Language, Literature and Writing II

 This second-year foundation course focuses on issues of self-identity through a study of novel, drama, memoir, poetry and short story.
 Students do an intensive unit on writing the academic research paper, learning techniques of topic formation, note taking, outlining, as well as organizing and writing the paper.
 The focus is on primary sources.
 Documentation issues are thoroughly addressed.
 Students write for self-expression as well, using different genres.
 Grammar and vocabulary study are integrated into the curriculum as weekly features of instruction.
 Based on teacher and administrative input, students may be placed in sections that are specialized in order to address their needs for enrichment or remediation.